pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 Navigate to your hosted sample and click on the "Register Subscription" button to start getting notifications.

 # Response Models #
-The following models are implemented in the sample.
+The sample implements a few response models.
 They serve to help out when dealing with the notification requests (parsing the received JSON).
+Listed here are the key response models used in the sample.

 The generic ResponseModel class is the main container for the response itself.
 In the sample it will contain a collection of the NotificationModel class.